 When referring to room compensation, we're referring to any internally located controller that modulates the boiler flow temperature to achieve the required indoor temperature.
-This may or may not use the open therm protocol, but will use a similar ‘bus’ type communication.
+This may or may not use the open therm protocol but will use a similar ‘bus’ type of communication.

 We mainly refer to the use of oil and gas boilers as these are the most widely used appliances, although the same strategy can be applied to heat pumps (hydraulics must also be taken into consideration here) with even higher notable effects on efficiency.

-It is also beneficial to understand condensing theory and that larger emitter (radiator) surface area will give in lower required flow temperatures, and in turn efficiency gained from condensing.
+It is also beneficial to understand condensing theory and that a larger emitter (radiator) surface area will give in lower required flow temperatures, and in turn, the efficiency gained from condensing.

 Whereas room compensation is more reactive and responsive to changes in demand.
 This gives weather compensation a slight advantage over room compensation in both efficiency gains from running cooler and less cycling and additionally is gentler on the appliance.